Facility granted unilaterally to developing countries including the 'Everything but arms initiative' for Least Developed Countries.

 The temporary derogation is limited to the duration of the effects of the internal or external factors giving rise to it or the length of time needed for the beneficiary country to achieve compliance with the rules.

-A request for a derogation is made in writing to the Commission.
-It states the reasons why a derogation is required and contains appropriate supporting documents.
+A request for derogation is made in writing to the Commission.
+It states the reasons why derogation is required and contains appropriate supporting documents.

-A new system of certification of origin of goods, the Registered Exporters system (the REX system) will replace the system of certification of origin by public authorities as from 1 January 2017.
-An eLearning explaining all changes related to this new system is freely downloadable.
+A new system of certification of origin of goods, the Registered Exporters system (the REX system) has been replacing the system of certification of origin by public authorities as from 1 January 2017.
+An eLearning explaining all changes related to this new system can be downloaded without any charges.

 Access to the GSP scheme is conditional upon beneficiary countries putting into place and maintaining the necessary administrative structures and systems required for the implementation and management in that country of the GSP rules of origin and origin-related procedures, including where appropriate the arrangements necessary for the application of cumulation.
 The competent authorities of beneficiary countries are required to co-operate with the European Commission and the customs authorities of the EU Member States.